 Foster for Adoption

-What is Foster for Adoption?
+What is Fostering for Adoption?

 What are the roles and responsibilities of a Foster for Adoption carer?

-In each case, it is carefully considered by all professionals involved (the child’s team) whether the child should be placed in a traditional or Foster for Adoption placement.
+In each case, it is carefully considered by all professionals involved (the child’s team) whether the child should be placed in a traditional adoption or Foster for Adoption placement.

 As well as ensuring excellent day to day care of the child, Foster for Adoption carers work with professionals in supporting the child’s birth family to maintain contact with their child.